-Coastal Drive is a dirt road that was open to cars until 2011.
-When parts of the road started to slump, the road was closed to cars.
-The park will eventually convert the road to a hiking trail, named the Te-wo-lew Trail after the Yurok word for the Pacific coast.
-In the meantime, although it's not technically a trail, the road is still open to hikers and bicyclists.
+The Tey-Wo-Lew section of the Coastal Trail is a dirt road that was open to cars as part of Coastal Drive until 2011.
+When parts of the road started to slump, the road was closed to cars, converted to a trail, and renamed after the Yurok word for the Pacific coast.

 Click here to see the trailhead location in Google Maps.